Blog

 Building a Racing Sim: My Thoughts on Going Virtual

-Read more: Building a Racing Sim: My Thoughts on Going VirtualReading Time: 3 minutesThe idea of building a racing simulator has been on my mind for a while now.
+Read more: Building a Racing Sim: My Thoughts on Going VirtualThe idea of building a racing simulator has been on my mind for a while now.
 Captain Rob; an acquaintance of mine, here in SWFL; mentioned he’s planning to dive into sim racing in 2025, and another friend, Roberto, just went all-in with his own setup.
-Roberto’s…
+Roberto’s story is what…

 -